 Quick Reference for SPL2 commands

 The following commands are supported in SPL2.
-Use the links in the table to see the command syntax, examples, and usage information.
+Use the links in the table to see more details about a command and to access additional examples.

 | Command | Description | Example | ||||||||||